opf/openproject/docs/release-notes/14-4-0/README.md

 sidebar_navigation:
     title: 14.4.0
 release_version: 14.4.0
-release_date: 2024-08-01
+release_date: 2024-08-14
 ---

 # OpenProject 14.4.0

-Release date: 2024-08-01
+Release date: 2024-08-14

-We released OpenProject [OpenProject 14.4.0](https://community.openproject.org/versions/2063).
+We released [OpenProject 14.4.0](https://community.openproject.org/versions/2063).
 The release contains several bug fixes and we recommend updating to the newest version.

 In these Release Notes, we will give an overview of important technical updates as well as important feature changes.
 At the end, you will find a complete list of all changes and bug fixes.